pupilfirst/playbook/stages/2-prototyping.md

 WIP.

+This stage will involve procurement of licenses or devices needed or prototyping.
+You will have to be actively on the look out for hiring key people.
+You will need to identify a good workplace and accordingly sign off on the lease/rental agreeement.
+Identify required infrastructure and put them in place.

 * [OKRs by Google](https://www.gv.com/lib/how-google-sets-goals-objectives-and-key-results-okrs) are a great way to motivate and guide your team to meet business goals.

 ## Design Role